Epicureanfriends/dlx/book1/commentary1.md

 ## XXIII

-This is a word game of defining something as eternal because it is eternally moving and neither gives motion to anything else nor is itself moved by anything else.
+This eternal motion argument is a word game of defining something as eternal because it is eternally moving and neither gives motion to anything else nor is itself moved by anything else.

 This is a first cause / argument from causation discussion.